mgsx-dev/pd-vr-workshop/docs/working-with-audio-files.md

 ### About licencing

-Note about licences : take care of the licences of works your using and always include information in your projects.
+Note about licences : take care of the licences of works you're using and always include information in your projects.
 Pay attention to following licences limitations :

 * can it be used for commercial purpose ?